Music copyright refers to the extended rights that are granted to the composer or writer of an original song, ditty, track, tune or bed.

-With the odd exception, any music composed over the last 70 years will be under copyright.
+Excluding the odd anomaly, any music composed over the last 70 years will be under music copyright.

-If a composer died more than 70 years ago however, then the musical work is no longer in copyright.
+However, if a composer died more than 70 years ago, then the musical work is no longer under copyright.

 That said, sound recording copyright lasts for 50 years after the music is first released and, in what is a very complicated area, different types of music require different rights.

-Audio Network’s music library offers more than 128,671 specially composed production music tracks that are under copyright but can be licensed, in perpetuity, for TV and multiplatform use all around the world.
+Audio Network’s music catalogue offers more than 175,000 specially composed production music tracks that under copyright are licensed, in perpetuity, for TV and multiplatform use all around the world.